DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 + To achieve the atomicity, HTLC is used.
-+ The participant should decide whether to participate after the initiator locks the tokens and sets up the time locks.
++ The participant should decide whether to participate after the initiator locks the token and sets up the timelock.
 + The initiator should decide whether to proceed the swap (redeem the tokens from the participant and reveal the preimage of the hash lock), after the participant locks the tokens and sets up the time locks.
-+ Premium is redeemable for the participant, if the participant participates and it is redeemed before premium's timelock expires.
-This also implies that the participantAsset has been filled.
++ Premium is redeemable for the participant only if the participant participates in the swap and redeems the initiator's token before premium's timelock expires.
-+ Premium is refundable for the initiator only if the initiator initiates but the participant does not participate at all.
-This also implies that the participant does not lock the tokens even after the premium's timelock expires.
++ Premium is refundable for the initiator only if the initiator initiates but the participant does not participate in the swap at all.

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 This proposal is fully backward compatible.
-Tokens extended by this proposal should also be following ERC20 standard and HTLC standard.
-The functionality of ERC20 standard and HTLC standard should not be affected by this proposal but will provide additional functionality to it.
+Functionalities of existing standards will not be affected by this proposal, as it only provides additional features to them.

 ## Implementation